Sam enjoys crocheting, sculpting, DIY crafts, reading, writing, and traveling with her family.

 This anime takes place in an apartment building that is home to humans with demon ancestry.
 It follows a socially awkward demon girl and her Secret Service agent who is the descendent of the Nine Tail Fox.

 The angst in this anime can be a bit annoying at times, but the humor usually makes up for it.
-The conflict in each episode is usually a bit of a joke, but the unfolding of the two main character's love story is pretty interesting.
+The conflict in each episode is usually a bit of a joke, but the unfolding of the two main character's love stories is pretty interesting.
 I haven't watched the whole series yet but I know the manga is a bit complicated and sad, so it will be interesting to see how the story unfolds in the anime.

 I like the art, the depth of the characters--despite the foolish humor, and the music--especially the opening and when characters sing their own song at the end.